-During the six months ended June 30, 2021, Idaho Power made a \$10 million contribution to its defined benefit pension plan.
-In July 2021, Idaho Power made an additional \$10 million contribution to the defined benefit pension plan in a continued effort to balance the regulatory collection of these expenditures with the amount and timing of contributions and to mitigate the cost of being in an underfunded position.
-Idaho Power has no further minimum required contributions to be made to its defined benefit pension plan during 2021, but depending on market conditions and cash flows, Idaho Power expects it will contribute up to a total of \$40 million to the pension plan for the full year of 2021.
+During the nine months ended September 30, 2021, Idaho Power contributed \$40 million to its defined benefit pension plan, in a continued effort to balance the regulatory collection of these expenditures with the amount and timing of contributions, as well as to mitigate the cost of being in an underfunded position.
+Idaho Power does not expect to make any additional contributions to its defined benefit pension plan during 2021.
 The primary impact of pension contributions is on the timing of cash flows, as the timing of cost recovery lags behind contributions.